IceAsteroid/swayWorkroom.sh/README.md

 # Enhancements
 - Intuitive workspace numbering, for example, 11 to 20, instead of 11 to 19, as implementing Workroom only in Sway has this limitation.
+- Unlimited sets just to set corresponding keybindings in Sway conf, without modifying the script.
 - Added container moving functionality to use with Workroom.

 # Features